usnistgov/ndn-dpdk/docs/hardware.md

 * Intel X520, 10 Gbps, ixgbe driver
 * Intel I350, 1 Gbps, igb driver

-NDN-DPDK can also be used with DPDK [AF\_PACKET poll mode driver](https://doc.dpdk.org/guides/nics/af_packet.html) to support any Ethernet adapter, at reduced speeds.

 ### Mellanox Ethernet Adapters

 The libibverbs library must be installed before building DPDK or running the `ndndpdk-depends.sh` script: